jeanmlv/jeanmlv/README.md

 ## 👋 Hi, I’m Jean

-🎯 **Biostatistician and Pharmacist passionate about transforming data into decisions** 💻 **R specialist focused on automation, industrial process validation, clinical research, and applied biostatistics** 📊 **I build interactive dashboards, smart scripts, and tailored solutions** 🔬 **Exploring the power of statistics in the pharmaceutical industry**
+🎯 Biostatistician and Pharmacist passionate about transforming data into decisions 💻 R specialist focused on automation, industrial process validation, clinical research, and applied biostatistics 📊 I build interactive dashboards, smart scripts, and tailored solutions 🔬 Exploring the power of statistics in the pharmaceutical industry

 🧪 Areas of Expertise: statistical modeling in clinical trials, survival analysis (time-to-event methods), repeated measures and longitudinal data models, automation of statistical analyses and reporting using R, Shiny, and GitHub

-🔗 Featured Projects:

-🧪 Drug Stability — Linear Regression: Statistical stability analysis of pharmaceutical products using linear regression

-📉 Clinical Survival Analysis: Time-to-event analysis (Kaplan-Meier, Cox model) with simulated clinical data

-📊 Interactive Shiny Dashboard — Clinical KPIs: A clinical dashboard tracking key performance indicators in real-time

-📦 Automated CDISC Dataset Builder: Automated generation of CDISC-compliant datasets (ADaM/SDTM)

-🧪 Comparative Analysis of Groups — Treatment Effectiveness and Safety: Statistical comparison of treatment groups in a simulated clinical study, evaluating effectiveness and safety.

 📚 Always evolving: AI, data science, practical statistical applications in healthcare